 Community Corner

-2 Baby Bears Were Left Behind By Mom In Bergen County.
-Here's Where They Are Now
+2 Bear Cubs Were Abandoned By Mom In Bergen County.
+They Have New Names, Homes

-Two of the baby bears that lived with their mother under a Bergen County home were abandoned.
-Now they have a new home.
+Two of the baby bears who lived with their mother under a Bergen County house were left behind.
+They have a new home.

-OAKLAND, NJ — After the Lim family of Oakland spent weeks documenting a mama and four baby bears "denning" under their home in April, the bears suddenly left.
+OAKLAND, NJ — After the Lim family of Oakland spent weeks documenting a mama and four baby bears "denning" under their house in April, the bears suddenly left.

 But they didn't all stay together.